samsung-cnct/kraken/README.md

 ```

 ### Asset changes
-Asset changes are stored in the `/data` directory of this project's directory.
+Assets  are stored in the `/data` directory of this project's directory.
 Any file changes only get implemented if you
 follow the steps below:

 * Run `go-bindata data/`